isomerpages/moe-chijsjc/_list-of-ccas/Pixel Playhouse.md

 *   In-house training to develop basic skills in using a DSLR camera effectively
 *   Participation in video creation competition, Appreciating NSmen Video Competition, organised by SAFRA
 *   Participation in national schools photography competition, “Our Schools, Our Stories”, organised by the Ministry of Education (MOE)
-*   Participation in annual digital animation competition, “N.E.mation!”, organised by Singapore Discovery Centre
+*   Participation in annual digital animation competition, “*N.E.mation!”,* organised by Singapore Discovery Centre

 #### **CCA Information**